 Sun Dried tomatoes are a much loved ingredient on this blog ⇒⇒ Creamy Sun Dried Tomato + Parmesan Chicken Zucchini Noodles ⇒⇒⇒ Sundried Tomato and Garlic Roast Lamb ⇒⇒ Sun Dried Tomato Cheesy Meatballs.
 If I can figure out a way to include them into a recipe, I will.

-This Spicy Garlic Sun Dried Tomato Shrimp recipe came and knocked me over the head while I was avoiding my kitchen and the build up of dishes that were occurring in two sinks.
-Because one sink in a kitchen isn’t enough….apparently.
-A bag of shrimp was defrosting on my counter — next to the two sinks of death — because I felt like eating shrimp, only I was about to complicate my life with a recipe that had over a million steps in my head.
+Okay so this is how it started off… A bag of shrimp was defrosting on my counter — next to the two sinks of death with dishes– because I felt like eating shrimp, only I was about to complicate my life with a recipe that had over a million steps in my head.
 Which is why I was avoiding my kitchen at all costs.
 Then, I remembered this recipe.
 A recipe I’ve cooked so many times before and never thought to include on this blog.
 I’m sorry.
 It’s not that I forget on purpose.
 It’s chemo brain that plagues me to the point of forgetting everything (including washing dishes).

 The best part is it all takes less than 10 minutes, and is only a matter of frying, stirring and eating.
 Plus, it’s extremely versatile.
 Serve it with anything that makes your heart sing.
 From rice to pasta, zucchini noodles or vegetables, even on toast (don’t judge me).
 If you can find good quality fresh shrimp, even better.